 Autunno is the time of ripening (maturazione), and the Italian language has several words -- raccolto, messe and mietitura -- for the harvest of crops such as fruit and grains.
 But the grape harvest has a name of its own: vendemmia.
 Vine-growers (viticoltori)) keep a close eye on their vines (viti) to determine when the grapes (uva) are ripe (matura or vendemmiabile).

 La vendemmia begins with white grapes (uva bianca), which ripen before the red.
 If there’s a threat of damaging rain, grape pickers (vendemmiatori) may have to work by the light of the harvest moon (luna della vendemmia or luna di Settembre) to save their crops.
 At the cantina, bunches of grapes (grappoli d’uva) are sorted, washed, stemmed and crushed.

 Then everyone waits, hoping that this will turn out to be una buona annata (a vintage year).
 The novello (new) wine is uncorked and enjoyed during Italy’s equivalent of America’s Indian summer -- l’estate di San Martino, the summer of St. Martin, whose onomastico or saint’s day falls on November 11.
 As a traditional saying puts it, “Per San Martino, cadono le foglie e si spilla il vino."
 (For St. Martin, the leaves fall, and the wine is tapped.")

 Words and Expressions

-Dianne Hales is the author of LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.
-Click here for more information on her "writer's studio" in Capri this fall.
+Dianne Hales is the author of MONA LISA: A Life Discovered and LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.
+Click here to read the most recent post of her "Discovering Mona Lisa" blog.